hate-by-design/prometheus-file-content-exporter/README.md

 ## How it works

-You give a list to this exporter and it reads file content if file exists.
+You give a list of files to this exporter and it reads file content if file exists.
 File should include strings in following format:
 ```
 key=1